KoviRobi/robs-cs/1-functional-programming/1-intro.typ

 = OCaml overview
 == Why OCaml?
-#unistra.slide[

 Because I know it. :p
 Simple syntax.
 Used in industry
 Eager evaluation.

 Concepts apply to other FP languages

 #note[
   - Eager evaluation: Dynamic programming
   - F♯ is very similar to OCaml
   - ReasonML is/started as an OCaml extension
   - Eager evaluation is one fewer thing to learn on top ]
-]

 == Ergonomics
-#unistra.slide[
+#slide[
   OCaml interpreter is minimal:
   / #sym.arrow.r.double: Use `utop`, or an editor + lang server